hajekpc/HRT/readme.md

 ![Experimental Setup](img/setup.jpg)
 ## Desctiprion
-The project is written in Python 3.xx solely for Linux operating system as the Windows does not suppor the used multithreading (iOS was not tested).
+The project is written in Python 3.xx solely for Linux operating system as the Windows does not support the used multithreading (iOS was not tested).

 ## Python Modules Used
 Here is the list of Python modules used in this project: